Zulip needs to be able to send email so it can confirm new users’ email addresses and send notifications.

 Here are a few final notes on what to look at when debugging why you aren’t receiving emails from Zulip:

-- Most transactional email services have an “outgoing email” log where you can inspect the emails that reached the service, whether it was flagged as spam, etc.
+Most transactional email services have an “outgoing email” log where you can inspect the emails that reached the service, whether an email was flagged as spam, etc.

-/var/log/zulip/send_email.logwhenever it attempts to send an email, including whether the request succeeded or failed.
+/var/log/zulip/send_email.logwhenever it attempts to send an email.
+The log entry includes whether the request succeeded or failed.

-- If attempting to send an email throws an exception, a traceback
+If attempting to send an email throws an exception, a traceback should be in

 /var/log/zulip/errors.log, along with any other exceptions Zulip encounters.